lwilletts/fwm/README.md

 window based on mouse location, or a floating window placed in the center of current screen.

+## src

+A directory for small C programs and testing of ideas.

+#### xwait

+Infinite loop, used to hold X connection open.

 #### patch

 Small wmutils and other util patches I have collected.